stephlabou/epi-marss/README.md

 ## What has been done so far?

 Mostly a lot of exploring various aspects of the data to help guide decisions about what data to use.
+See the `epi_data_for_marss.R` script for the code that does everything described below.

 ### Epischura data